On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Discussion

-However, to the best of our knowledge, all estimators that attain the minimax rate, such as aggregation and the star algorithm (cf. \cite{yang2004aggregating}), depend on the marginal distribution $\PP$ of the covariates.
-In many cases, though, we do not know or have an oracle access to the marginal distribution $\PP$, and the estimator only estimator only has access to $\PP_n$ and to $\cF$.
+To the best of our knowledge, all estimators that attain the minimax rate, such as aggregation and related algorithms (cf. \cite{yang2004aggregating}), depend on the marginal distribution $\PP$ of the covariates.
+In many cases, though, we do not know or have oracle access to the marginal distribution $\PP$, and the estimator only has access to $\PP_n$ and to $\cF$.
 It is natural to ask what is the minimax rate of ``distribution-unaware'' estimators that only depend on $\PP_n$ and the function class $\cF$, when the underlying distribution $\PP$ is allowed to vary over some family of distributions.

 To this end, given some family of probability distributions $\cP$ on a domain $\cX$, consider the following measurement of optimality of an estimator: